 Students who already hold a baccalaureate degree from York College, or who have previously attended York College, and wish to be accepted for a second baccalaureate must apply to the Office of the Registrar for readmission and must complete a second degree application form available on the website.
 All other baccalaureate holders file as a transfer applicant at www.cuny.edu/apply.
 If accepted, the student must complete a minimum of 40 credits at York College in order to earn the second degree.

 At least 75% of the course requirements of the major program for the second baccalaureate degree must be completed at York (see above, Evaluation of Prior College Credits).

-All second baccalaureate degree students holding a bachelors degree from a regionally accredited senior college are exempt from all skills tests and General Education Requirements, including Writing 301, 302 or 303, except when such courses are required by their major or as a prerequisite for other courses.
+All second baccalaureate degree students holding a bachelors degree from a regionally accredited senior college are exempt from all skills tests and General Education Requirements.
 Second baccalaureate degree students must still complete one Writing Intensive course in the upper division of the curriculum (at the 300 or 400 level) within the major discipline unless determined otherwise on an individual case by case basis.

 Students who have not been in attendance at York College for one or more semesters and wish to return to York must file an application for readmission at least one month before the beginning of the semester for which they wish to readmit.
 An application for readmission may be secured online.